Glossary

 purpose computing hardware.

-A service mix is a mix that has some additional features:
+A service node is a mix node with additional features:

 -

-A service mix is always the last hop in routes where the message originates from a client.
+A service node is always the last hop in routes where the message originates from a client.

 -

-A service mix runs mixnet services which use a Sphinx SURB based protocol.
+A service node runs mixnet services which use a Sphinx SURB-based protocol.

 SURB